MECHANICAL ENGINEERING

 The objective of this laboratory is to introduce the student to the fundamental and industrial theories of working of IC engines, modes of Heat transfer, principles of refrigeration and air conditioning etc. The Thermal Engineering Laboratory is equipped with several test facilities for doing research within thermal processes for energy conversion.

-Lab In charge: Mr. Sunil Raj Musinada, Associatde Professor
+Lab In charge: Mr. N. RAGHUVEER

 • LIST OF EXPERIMENTS: